kushaldas/pym/docs/modules.rst

 .. note:: *from mymodule import \** will only work for module level objects, trying to use it to import functions or classes
     will cause syntax error.

+You have also noticed that we used a new style while importing the *simplebar* function from inside of the *mymodule* package.
+Using this `.` notation is known as `explicit import`.

+- `from . import foo ` # imports ./foo.py
+- `from .bars import foo ` # imports foo from ./bars.py
+- `from .. import foo` # imports ../foo.py
+- `from ..life import foo` # imports ../life/foo.py

 Default modules
 ===============